Tyonnchie-Berry-1996/Build-Your-Own-IPTV/README.md

 An IPTV playlist builder that works like a modular conveyor belt.
 Start by selecting a source playlist, then search channels or groups in batches.
 After every 5 searches, a GUI pops up so you can precisely choose what to import.
 The tool outputs a clean, custom M3U using regex matching and sed, while preserving the integrity of your original files.

+By default the module expects your files live at $HOME/src

 1. ***Setup for fedora***

    ```bash